Compare two documents and instantly see what changed. Everything runs locally — nothing leaves your browser.

 Check the file format is supported (PDF, DOCX, PPTX, JPG, PNG, TIFF, WebP, HTML, TXT).
 Password-protected PDFs cannot be opened — remove the password first.
 Very large files may take a few seconds; watch the loading indicator.

 The tool automatically falls back to OCR for scanned / image-only PDFs page by page.
 If OCR still fails, use the ✂️ Crop tool to select the text area manually and extract it, then run Compare again.
+If the PDF has many pages, try entering a specific page number in the Pages to compare field — or navigate to the page using the ← / Go / → nav and let the range update automatically.

 Higher resolution images give much better results — 300 DPI or above is recommended.
 Use the Crop tool to isolate a clean text area rather than running OCR on a busy full page.
 The OCR model downloads once on first use; wait for it to fully load before extracting.